Juliusppz/Reinforcement_Learning-Gym_Cartpole/README.md

 xdotgrid = createGrid(xdotmin, xdotmax, Ngrid + 1)
 ```

-Next, we need one array to store all the values of the different states (statevaluearray), 2 arrays to store the edges that connect a start state with with a result state given an action (actionarraygraph0, actionarraygraph1) and 2 arrays that count the number of times the results occurred (actionarraystats0 and actionarraystats1).
-The edge array and its tracking array need a dimension for the number of result states that are tracked (nconnect) as well as a dimension for a 4-tuple corresponding to the indices of the result state on the grid.
-The number of times of an action from a state directly resulting in failure is counted in the separate arrays failstats0 and failstats1.
+Next, we need one array to store all the values of the different states (_statevaluearray_), 2 arrays to store the edges that connect a start state with with a result state given an action (_actionarraygraph0_, _actionarraygraph1_) and 2 arrays that count the number of times the results occurred (_actionarraystats0_ and _actionarraystats1_).
+The edge array and its tracking array need a dimension for the number of result states that are tracked (_nconnect_) as well as a dimension for a 4-tuple corresponding to the indices of the result state on the grid.
+The number of times of an action from a state directly resulting in failure is counted in the separate arrays _failstats0_ and _failstats1_.
 ```
 nconnect = 10
 statevaluearray = np.ones([Ngrid, Ngrid, Ngrid, Ngrid]) # All the state values are initialized as 1.